Essay writing blog on WritePaperFor.me

 • Researchers have to make sure that the page number is included in the header and aligned to the right.

-Keywords in an APA abstract can help your research paper to make a frequent appearance in databases, which also means that your research will be easily found and identified.
+Keywords in an abstract in APA can help your research paper to make a frequent appearance in databases, which also means that your research will be easily found and identified.
 In addition, having relevant keywords added to your abstract will provide insight into the key aspects of your research.
 If you want to help academic institutions find your work, you should always place keywords at the end of the abstract on a new line.
 Keywords are not a part of the main word count, so they should always follow the main text of the abstract.

 With keywords, researchers have to indent the first line of the keywords section.
 The word KEYWORDS is followed by a list of the selected keywords.
 Each keyword is separated by a comma.
 You should not choose more than 3-5 keywords for your APA abstract page.
 Your keywords need to reflect the main topic of your research paper while also remaining simple and comprehensible for the broader audiences.
 It is not recommended to overwhelm readers with an excessive number of keywords related to your paper.